 NEW YORK -- With Indonesia poised to assume the presidency of the G-20 next year, the leader of the world's fourth-largest country laid out its priorities to the United Nations General Assembly on Wednesday.

-In a recorded statement to the U.N.
-General Assembly, Indonesian President Joko Widodo committed to working for the benefit of all, including “vulnerable groups that must be prioritized.”
+In a pre-recorded statement, Joko Widodo said inclusiveness and a sustainable, green economy will top the list during the 2022 presidency themed “Recover Together, Recover Stronger.”
+He committed to working for the benefit of all, including “vulnerable groups that must be prioritized.”

 “Indonesia’s commitment toward climate resilience, low carbon development and green technology is firm and clear,” he said, but added that developing countries need to be included in energy and technology process transformation.
 He underscored the importance of diversifying the locations of production centers.

 After his reelection, Widodo himself announced he would relocate the country's capital from the sinking Jakarta — located on the island of Java that's home to 57% of the country's 270 million people — to a sparsely populated province on Borneo island, known for its rainforests and orangutans.